 Four former Pittsburgh Pirates born on this date, plus one transaction of note.

-On this date in 2002, the Pirates signed free agent outfielder Matt Stairs to a one-year contract.
-He hit 16 homers in 107 games for the 2002 Milwaukee Brewers, and he was two years removed from his fourth straight 20 home run season.
-Stairs played 121 games for the Pirates, batting .292 with 20 doubles, 20 homers and 57 RBIs.
+On this date in 2002, the Pirates signed 34-year-old free agent outfielder Matt Stairs to a one-year contract.
+He hit .244 with 16 homers and an .827 OPS in 107 games for the 2002 Milwaukee Brewers, and he was two years removed from his fourth straight 20+ home run season (all of them coming with the Oakland A’s).
+Stairs played 121 games for the 2003 Pirates, batting .292 with 49 runs, 20 doubles, 20 homers and 57 RBIs.
 His .950 OPS was .001 behind Brian Giles for the team lead.
-Stairs signed a free agent deal with the Kansas City Royals after the season.
+Stairs started 42 games in right field, 27 at first base, eight in left field and two at the DH spot, while playing 42 games off of the bench.
+He became a free agent at the end of the season and signed a free agent deal with the Kansas City Royals.
 He played 19 years in the majors and saw time with 12 different clubs.
 The Pirates were one of seven teams that he played for where his stay lasted just one season.
 It was also the best stop he had out of that group.
+He finished with a .262 average, 265 homers and 899 RBIs in 1,895 games.